vsl-lang/nearley/README.md

 - Help build the builtins library by PRing in your favorite primitives.
 - Solutions to issues labeled "up for grabs" on the issue tracker.

-Nearley is MIT licensed.
+`nearley` is MIT licensed.

-A big thanks to Nathan Dinsmore for teaching me how to Earley, Aria Stewart for helping structure nearley into a mature module, and Robin Windels for bootstrapping the grammar.
-Additionally, Jacob Edelman wrote an experimental JavaScript parser with nearley and contributed ideas for EBNF support.
+A big thanks to Nathan Dinsmore for teaching me how to Earley, Aria Stewart for helping structure `nearley` into a mature module, and Robin Windels for bootstrapping the grammar.
+Additionally, Jacob Edelman wrote an experimental JavaScript parser with `nearley` and contributed ideas for EBNF support.
 Joshua
 T. Corbin refactored the compiler to be much, much prettier.
 Bojidar Marinov implemented postprocessors-in-other-languages.
 Shachar Itzhaky fixed a subtle bug with nullables.